 Training?
-During the Autumn & Winter we run several evening courses to cover general Race Committee duties such as flags, timing, scribe, setting the course.
+During the Autumn & Winter we run several evening courses to cover general Race Committee duties such as flags, timing, scribe and setting the course.
 These are really good for increasing your knowledge of what goes on and why, and very useful for sailors as well!
 We break it down to bite size chunks and you will get to actually hoist and break flags, and call the timing.

 We also run mark laying course several times a year, normally theory in the off season and a practical in March.
 Its great fun and really useful to gain the knowledge and understanding to go out and lay those marks.

 To supplement these we also run First Aid, VHF and Powerboat Courses once a year.

 If you are thinking of getting involved then do contact the Rear Commodore Sailing or the Sailing Secretary with your details you will find that being out on the water is as rewarding for the race team as it is the sailors!